 I love to make my own Rabdi by reducing the milk over a low flame, but this process takes time.
 You have to stir the milk pretty often while its gets reduced; try to do it when you are cooking dinner so it doesn’t feel like a hassle.

 I like my rabdi to have a thinner consistency for shahi tukda than when it is served plain or added to kulfi.
 Feel free to make the rabri with condensed milk similar to Basundi if you’re short on time (or make a Vanilla Custard instead), but nothing beats the original.

 3. Sugar Syrup

-The sugar syrup is made simply by cooking sugar with water until the syrup reaches a 1 thread consistency.
+The sugar syrup is made simply by cooking sugar with water until the syrup reaches a one thread consistency.
 If you make it to a thin runny sugar syrup, the bread will absorb all of it making it soggy.
-A 1 thread consistency syrup will be sticky and thicker and will coat the bread.
+A one thread consistency syrup will be sticky and thicker and will coat the bread.

 Coating the toasted bread with caramelized sugar syrup flavored with cardamom and rose water takes this dessert to the next level.
 If you are watching your sugar intake, then skip this step.
 It still tastes wonderful!

 I know this all looks like a lot of steps and preparation, but trust me: once you make the rabri, half the work is done.
 Mughlai dishes usually demand extensive preparations, but the extra effort is almost always well worth it.

 This sweet can be served warm or chilled.
 If you plan to serve shahi tukra chilled, then you can make the rabri one day before and chill in the fridge.